 Safety is very important.
 Here are some basic rules I go by:

-Keep the music down on the music or podcasts so you can hear what’s going on in your surroundings.
+- Keep the music or podcasts down so you can hear what’s going on in your surroundings.

 Set a goal

-You need to stay motivated and look forward to achieve something or else, it is going to be really difficult to stay motivated.
+You need to stay motivated and look forward to achieving something or else, it is going to be really difficult to stay motivated.
 Set a goal for yourself and go for this goal.

 If you are going to carry something like your phone, keys and water bottle, try to minimalize as much as possible because you want your hands as free as possible.
 So try to put your phone in one of those phone pockets and try to put as much as you can in your bump pocket.